 A question that I get asked often (and that I have always wondered about) is whether my wall-mounted air conditioner is bringing in dirty air from outside.
 If so, it’d be safer not to use it, especially on really bad days.
 My short answer is no. To explain why, I’ve got three points of evidence: […]

-I recently had a conversation in Beijing that went something like this: Friend: I’m not sure if I can make badminton tomorrow.
+I recently did some research on whether indoor air is as bad as outdoor air.
+Before that, I had a conversation with a friend in Beijing that went something like this: Friend: I’m not sure if I can make badminton tomorrow.
 I have a basketball game in the day.
-Me: Oh man, do you play outside?
-Friend: Nah, it’s inside.
-Me: Oh, phew.
-Good.
-Friend: Wait, why do you say that?
-Me: Oh, the air […]
+Me: Oh man, do you play outside? […]

 laundrylist 提问: What is the energy usage associated with running a cheap box fan for eight hours at night versus the two expensive models that you compared your cheaper model to?
 Excellent question!
 I’ve wondered about that myself.
 The fan is 50 Watts, compared to 27-215 for an IQ Air (depending on fan speed).
 So […]